 Increasing awareness and access to the National Debt Helpline

-Also within this phase of the research, TCP led the Virtual Scoping Workshop on Increasing Access to the National Debt Helpline (NDH) in Prisons alongside 16 participants from 11 organisations across 6 industries including corrections, legal, financial and community sectors, as well as people with lived experience.
-Access to the NDH was identified as a potential "quick win" in the pursuit of the overall guiding vision that people are able to leave prison in a financially stable position.
+TCP led a Virtual Scoping Workshop on Increasing Access to the National Debt Helpline (NDH) in Prisons alongside 16 participants from 11 organisations across 6 industries including corrections, legal, financial and community sectors, as well as people with lived experience.
+Access to the NDH was identified as a potential "quick win" in the pursuit of the project's overall guiding vision.

 Phase One - Emerging insights and opportunities